humanwhocodes/humanwhocodes.com/src/pages/_posts/2008-11-12-front-page-and-yui-3-causes-a-stir.md

   - Yahoo
   - YUI
 ---
-It&#8217;s really funny sometimes what gets coverage in tech news.
+It's really funny sometimes what gets coverage in tech news.
 Apparently, [my blog post][1] about how we co-developed the new [Yahoo!
 Front Page][2] and [YUI 3][3] is really interesting to a number of people.
 I woke up this morning to find coverage of my humble offering plastered all over the Web:

   * [Yahoo testing new user interface framework][4] (CNet)
   * [Yahoo Reinvents the Web Portal][5] (Mashable)